Robert Priester: Winnipeg Blue Bombers (second stint)

-Toronto Argonauts
+Toronto Argonauts (first stint)

 On May 21, 2022, Priester was signed by the Toronto Argonauts.
 Following 2022 training camp, he made the active roster and became the starting cover linebacker while Chris Edwards served a three-game suspension.
 He played in 12 games, starting in six, where he had 28 defensive tackles, five special teams tackles, two pass knockdowns, one sack, and two forced fumbles.
 He played in the team's East Final game where he had three defensive tackles and played in his first Grey Cup game, against the team that released him earlier that year, the Winnipeg Blue Bombers.
 In the 109th Grey Cup, he had one defensive tackle and one special teams tackle as the Argonauts won 24–23, as Priester won his first championship.

 In 2023, Priester played in just five games, starting in one, where he had three defensive tackles, while spending most of the year on the injured list.
 He became a free agent upon the expiry of his contract on February 13, 2024.

 After remaining unsigned to start the 2024 CFL season, he re-signed with the Argonauts on July 1, 2024.
 Following an injury to Quincy Mauger, Priester became the team's starting cover linebacker.
 He played in 11 regular season games, starting in 10, where he had 28 defensive tackles, one sack, two pass knockdowns, one forced fumble, and one fumble recovery.
 He was injured for the last four games of the regular season and also sat out both of the team's playoff games.
-However, he returned to play in the 111th Grey Cup where he had one interception that he returned 61 yards for a touchdown in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.
-As an impending free agent, Priester was granted an early release on February 10, 2025.
+However, he returned to play in the 111th Grey Cup where he had one interception in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.

 Ottawa Redblacks

 On February 10, 2025, it was announced that Priester had signed with the Ottawa Redblacks.
+He played in 15 regular season games where he had 27 defensive tackles, three special teams tackles, two interceptions, and one forced fumble.
+He became a free agent upon the expiry of his contract on February 10, 2026.

+Toronto Argonauts (second stint)

+It was announced on February 10, 2026, that Priester had signed again with the Toronto Argonauts.